 The Management's Discussion and Analysis (MD&A) is not a required part of the basic financial statements but is supplementary information required by the Governmental Accounting Standards Board.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
 However, we did not audit the information and express no opinion on it.

-State Board of accounts
+STATE BOARD OF ACCOUNTS State Board & accounts

 October 16, 2008